A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Sequential inference and Bayesian model averaging

 \subsection{Sequential Monte Carlo for known parameters}

-When the model parameters $\theta_k$ are known, Sequential Monte Carlo (SMC), also referred to as particle filtering \citep{gordon1993novel, doucet2001introduction}, recursively approximates the filtering distribution of the latent variables at each time point, given the data up to time $t$.
-This is achieved by sequentially generating a set of particles with associated weights, denoted by $\{x_{k,t}^{i}, w_{k,t}^{i}\}_{i=1}^{N_x}$, using importance sampling and resampling techniques.
-Here, $N_x$ denotes the number of particles, and $w_{k,t}^{i}$ represents the unnormalized importance weight of the $i$-th particle at time $t$, defined as:
+For clarity, we present the particle filtering algorithm without the model index $k$, as all operations are performed independently for each model.
+When the model parameters $\theta$ are known, Sequential Monte Carlo (SMC), also referred to as particle filtering \citep{gordon1993novel, doucet2001introduction}, recursively approximates the filtering distribution of the latent variables at each time point, given the data up to time $t$.
+This is achieved by sequentially generating a set of particles with associated weights, denoted by $\{x_t^i, w_t^i\}_{i=1}^{N_x}$, using importance sampling and resampling techniques.
+Here, $N_x$ denotes the number of particles, and $w_t^i$ represents the unnormalized importance weight of the $i$-th particle at time $t$, defined as:

-where $x_{k,t}^{i}$ is sampled from the importance distribution $q_k(.| x_{k,0:t-1}^{i}, y_{t}, \theta_k)$.
+where $x_t^i$ is sampled from the importance distribution $q(.| x_{0:t-1}^i, y_t, \theta)$.
 At each time $t$, the filtering distribution of the latent state can then be approximated by a weighted sum of Dirac delta functions:

 After the resampling step, the posterior distribution is approximated as: